 - Competitive titles that rely on very high frame rates

-The MacBook Neo focuses on everyday speed and battery life rather than high-end gaming power.
+The MacBook Neo focuses on everyday speed and battery life rather than high-end performance and power.

 Display, Speakers, and Everyday Use